• Skip to primary navigation

 7. stir well to incorporate

-fresh blueberries being added to the pot with cooked oats
+Fresh blueberries being added to the pot.

 8. add blueberries

-a wooden spoon folding in the blueberries in the pot on the stove
+A wooden spoon folding in the blueberries in the pot on the stove.

 9. carefully fold blueberries into oat groats; if using frozen blueberries, put the lid back on and warm over low heat for 3 to 5 minutes

-Portion out oat groats with berries and add sliced bananas, chia seeds, and unsweetened shredded coconut flakes, if using.
+Portion out the oat groats with berries and add sliced bananas, chia seeds, and unsweetened shredded coconut flakes, if using.

 Drizzle unsweetened plant-based milk and enjoy!

-pour your favorite plant-based milk into this delicious warm breakfast bowl
+pour your favorite plant-based milk into this delicious, warm breakfast bowl

 Additional tips for cooking oat groats